pomkos/whereis/README.md

-# whereis
+# Description
-Simple webgui to update plane ticket info
+Simple webgui to update and present travel plans.
+Features include:

+* Upload multiple plane tickets from google.com/trips, extract information using `pytesseract`, and present it
+* Manually input where you are and where you plan to be, and when
+* Store above information in an sqlite db, so OCR and extraction is not done on each page reload